“We’re all gonna die.”

 After reminding us in 2010 that not everybody lives, Drake seemed determined to take heed of his own caution and released the aptly-titled mixtape “More Life” in 2017, which he commemorated with his own version of Montaigne’s tulip – a tattoo of a hibiscus flower.

 In this instance the emphasis of “more” life is on the quality rather than the quantity.

 “Our lifetime is so brief.
 And to live it out in these circumstances, among these people, in this body?
 Nothing to get excited about.
 Consider the abyss of time past, the infinite future.
 Three days of life or three generations: what’s the difference?”Meditations 12.7

 In a similar vein, William Wallace told his fellow Scots in the famous speech in Braveheart, that doing something worthwhile now, even at some risk, is better than treading water and having nothing to speak of later.
 That’s really living.

-“Life is like a play: it’s not the length, but the excellence of the acting that matters.”Seneca The Younger
+“Life is like a play: it’s not the length, but the excellence of the acting that matters.”Seneca, Letters 77.20